5 Top European Equity Crowdfunding Platforms

 Written by Clive Reffell

-Equity crowdfunding is an alternative business finance model that began in the UK with the platforms Crowdcube in 2011, and then Seedrs in 2012.
-Economies were still reeling after the 2007-9 global financial crash, and banks had much less inclination to lend money to business startups.
+Equity crowdfunding is an alternative business finance model that began in the UK with the platforms Crowdcube and Seedrs (rebranded in July 2024 as Republic Europe).
+Economies were reeling after the 2007-9 global financial crash, and banks had much less inclination to lend money to business startups.
 Interest rates were also particularly low, and retail investors were hungry for opportunities to beat the low returns available from high street financial service providers.
 Equity crowdfunding brings the two parties together in a mutually beneficial process whereby privately-owned, early-stage businesses attract the personal funds of everyday retail investors through offering equity.
 Today, individual platforms in any EU country can now apply to raise funds from across the whole EU, and there are signs of consolidation among smaller platforms.
 Find out more about the top equity crowdfunding platforms in Europe.

 What is crowdfunding?